 21.17.
 The final section of the PDF output (Figure 42) is the Parameter Summary, and this appears directly underneath the trip rate calculation results screen by default.
-Therefore, auditors of reports should be aware that this summary should always appear in PDF outputs unless it has been manually removed (and if this is the case then auditors should certainly request this information as it can be very important in understanding certain elements of the trip rate calculation parameter range selected, the survey date range, the numbers of surveys for weekdays and weekend days, and the number of surveys that have been automatically and manually removed from the selected set prior to calculation.
+Therefore, auditors of reports should be aware that this summary should always appear in PDF outputs unless it has been manually removed (and if this is the case then auditors should certainly request this information as it can be very important in understanding certain elements of the trip rate calculation selection process).
+This summary displays quick references to the trip rate calculation parameter range selected, the survey date range, the numbers of surveys for weekdays and weekend days, and the number of surveys that have been automatically and manually removed from the selected set prior to calculation.
 TRICS automatically removes surveys to ensure that only one survey at a development is included in a calculation, to avoid "weighting" and "bias" (see Section 13 and Section 15), but it is the manual deselection of surveys by whoever generated trip rates that auditors should apply particular scrutiny to (see Section 15).
 If any surveys have been manually removed, then they would by default be listed in the PDF output, along with the reason for removal in each case.
 Auditors should examine these outputs carefully for any evidence of manual survey removal, starting with the Parameter